Dimensional crossover in ultracold Fermi gases from Functional Renormalisation

 The flow equations underlying the results at zero and at finite temperature shown below are obtained analytically with periodic boundary conditions for both bosonic and fermionic fields inside the potential well.
 They are given in Appendix \ref{ap:floweq}.
 Imposing anti-periodic boundary conditions for fermionic fields $ψ(x)$ we find, as expected in Section \ref{sec:BoundaryConditions}, that for small confinement length scales $L\sqrt{μ_{\text{mb}}}\sim 2$ the fermionic flow is strongly suppressed and no phase transition on the BCS-side of the crossover can be found.
 The BEC-side, however, is not affected by this choice.

-For the three-dimensional BCS-BEC crossover all running couplings saturate quickly in the infrared, while we find a mild dependence for the gap parameter \mbox{$Δ=\left(ρ_0\,h^2\right)^{1/2}/ε_F$} on the final scale of the RG-flow $t_f$ in a system with reduced dimensionality.
-This dependence on $t_f$ starts at a confinement length of \mbox{$L\,\sqrt{μ_{mb}} \simeq 10$} and follows through until we arrive at the two-dimensional limit.
+As described in Section \ref{sec:DimRed} all running couplings saturate quickly in the infrared for the three-dimensional BCS-BEC crossover, while we for $d<3$ we chose for all observables a final scale of $t_\text{final}=-17$ in the infrared.
+It is chosen such that for a small (quasi-) two-dimensional system of confinement length of $L\,\sqrt{μ_{\text{mb}}} = 0.7$ the maximum temperature for the BCS-BEC crossover converges, cf. Appendix \ref{ap:IR-dep} for a more detailed comparison on the final IR scale of the RG-flow.

-In order to display the the confinement in transversal direction we introduce the dimensionless length paramenter $L\,\sqrt{μ_{\text{mb}}}$ of the potential well, where ${μ_{\text{mb}}=μ-ε_B/2}$ denotes the chemical potential for the three-dimensional gas with half the dimer binding energy $ε_B/2$ being substracted.
+In order to display the the confinement in transversal direction we introduce the dimensionless length parameter $L\,\sqrt{μ_{\text{mb}}}$ of the potential well, where ${μ_{\text{mb}}=μ-ε_B/2}$ denotes the chemical potential for the three-dimensional gas with half the dimer binding energy $ε_B/2$ being subtracted.

 At zero temperature a reduction of the dimensionless confinement length parameter $L\,\sqrt{μ_{\text{mb}}}$ leads to an increased density and thereby to an increased Fermi energy $ε_F=k_F^2$.
 As a consequence the equation of state $(μ-ε_B/2)/ε_F$ in Figs. \ref{fig:dX_EqStateComp} and \ref{fig:dX_EqStateComp_2d} is lowered for more confined systems.